 Its ability to operate in hostile environments, coupled with its anti-access aerial denial, makes it a deadly stealthy machine.
 It can operate in places where the enemy or multiple enemies don’t want us to operate.

 Moreover, due to its unique sensing abilities, the F-35 is capable of independent action and sharing data with all aircraft on the network.
-Its sensor suite advances its capability to disseminate the acquired information outside areas beyond the reach of generic aircraft.
+Its sensor suite advances its capability to disseminate the acquired information beyond areas beyond the reach of generic aircraft.

 The question of acquiring any defense machinery is not just about its tactical and strategic abilities but also about its cost-effectiveness.